 2. Creative Thinker

 Not necessarily a visionary, but closely related.
-While the Leader is the focal point of the vision, the Creative Thinker gives the vision the details and adjustments to stand out and better suit the preferences of the target audience.
+While the Leader is the focal point of the vision, the Creative Thinker gives the vision the details and adjustments to stand out and better suit the target audience’s preferences.

 3. Cash Flow Specialist